Manny's Music

 Manny's Music was an American music instrument store in New York City on Music Row (West 48th Street, between 6th and 7th Avenues), Midtown Manhattan, where musicians from beginner to professional could buy their instruments and meet each other.
 Many artists bought their first guitar from Manny's before they became famous.
-The store was in business from 1935 to 2009, years.
+The store was in business for 74 years, from 1935 to 2009.
 Manny's relaunched in 2024 after the brand was acquired by Vista Musical Instruments.

 History

 Manny Goldrich (15 April 1904 – 25 May 1968), originally a saxophone salesman, founded Manny's Musical Instruments & Accessories Inc. in 1935 on West 48th Street.
 From its start until 1959, Manny's was located at 120 West 48th Street.
 "Music Row" was so named because of the many music shops clustered there.
 At first, the store was about 20 feet by 20 feet, but expanded gradually to the whole building by about 1954.
 The store hit its heyday in the 1960s, after British invasion bands started to visit America.
 Prices were low and product ranges wider than in Europe.
 In 1965, Rockefeller Center offered to buy the property, and purchased a new building for Manny's at 156 West 48th Street.
 The shop moved officially to its new location in 1969, but Goldrich never got to see it.
 Before his death in 1968, he passed the store on to his son, Henry Goldrich (15 May 1932 – 16 February 2021), and daughter, Helen Burgauer.
 Manny's eventually passed, in the early 1990s, to Manny Goldrich's grandsons, Ian and Judd Goldrich.
 In 1999, they sold Manny's to its chainstore rival across the street, Sam Ash Music, who, in turn, maintained Manny's as a subsidiary and retained its staff and family managers until 2009.
 Manny's relaunched in 2024 after the brand was acquired from Sam Ash by Vista Musical Instruments.